18 Stenson Road,

 The Cavendish Cinema was taken over by Oscar Deutsch’s Odeon Theatres Ltd. chain from 30th August 1943, but retained its name and was never called ‘Odeon’.
 Odeon Theatres were later taken over by the Rank Organisation and they closed the Cavendish Cinema on 19th November 1960 with the film “Sons and Lovers” starring Trevor Howard.

-It was demolished and a Fine Fare Supermarket was built on the site, which in 2011 operates as a Somerfield supermarket.
+It was demolished and a Fine Fare Supermarket was built on the site, which in 2011 operated as a Somerfield supermarket, and by 2015 was a B&M Bargain store.

 Just login to your account and subscribe to this theater